SREEGOVIND3/Gaussian/README.md

 ## Algorithm
 ```
 1. First,we want to import numpy,then import sys,assume a variable.
-2.For gaussian elimination method, we want to make 2nd and 3rd column zero.
+2. For gaussian elimination method, we want to make 2nd and 3rd column zero.
-3.For that we want to make a range accorting to our program output.
+3. For that we want to make a range accorting to our program output.
-4.Then print the program with correct form then the output will display.
+4. Then print the program with correct form then the output will display.
 ```
 ## Program:
 ```
 Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: Sree Govind
+Developed by: Sree Govind SA
 RegisterNumber: 24900123

 import numpy as np